wix-incubator/erb/testing/wix-http-testkit/README.md

 ## Api

 ### server(options)
-Returns an instance of `HttpServer`.
+Returns an instance of `WixHttpTestkit`.
 Given options are not provided, port can be retrieved via `getPort()`, otherwise you can override default port by providing options:

 ```js
 {